surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH

- **If you want to connect Bi+ SSH tunnel with same database host,you need to provide the following information to BiPlus analyst:**
+ **To connect Bi+ SSH tunnel with same database host, provide following information to BiPlus analyst:**

   - IP address or DNS name of the database server
   - SSH port of the database server